Hornibrook Bus Lines

 Hornibrook Bus Lines is an Australian operator of bus services in the Redcliffe Peninsula and surrounding Upper Bayside area of Brisbane.
-It operates 16 services under contract to the Queensland Government under the Translink banner.
+It operates 17 services under contract to the Queensland Government under the Translink banner.

 History

 In August 1935 Hornibrook Highway Bus Service commenced operating a service from Redcliffe to Sandgate station.

 In 1975 Hornibrook Bus Lines was purchased by Geoff Mountjoy.
 By the late 1980s it had purchased Redcliffe-Brisbane Bus Service and Sandgate-Lutwyche Bus Service.

 In 1998 South Western Suburban Transit was purchased.

+In 2015 Keolis Downer purchased Hornibrook Bus Lines along with the other franchises operated by Australian Transit Enterprise and is the current parent company to Hornibrook Bus Lines.

 Routes

 Fleet

-As at December 2022, the fleet consisted of 64 buses.
+As of March 2025, Hornibrook Bus Lines operates 64 buses, with 14 additional extra buses being loaned to the operator by the Department of Transport and Main Roads.

+Buses operated by Hornibrook Bus Lines include: